Real Estate

 Despite the flood of real estate information on the Internet, most properties are still sold directly through real estate agents listing properties in the local MLS or CIE.
 However, those property listings do not stay local anymore.
 By its nature, the Internet is a global marketplace and local MLS and CIE listings are normally disseminated for display on many different Web sites.
 For example, many go to the NATIONAL ASSOCIATION OF REALTORS Web site, http://www.realtor.com, and to the local real estate agent’s Web site.
 In addition, the listing may be displayed on the Web site of a local newspaper.
 In essence, the Internet is just another form of marketing offered by today’s real estate agent, but it has a much broader reach than the old print advertising.

-See also Burlington, VT Real Estate: Your Ultimate Guide to Buying and Investing in Vermont’s Vibrant Hub
+See also North Carolina Real Estate: The Ultimate Guide to Living and Investing in the Tar Heel State

 In addition to Internet marketing, listing agents may also help the seller establish a price, hold open houses, keep the seller informed of interested buyers and offers, negotiate the contract and help with closing.
 When an agent provides all of these services it is referred to as being a full service listing arrangement.
 While full service listing arrangements are the most common type of listing arrangement, they are not the only option anymore.